12 Rods

 12 Rods (also known by the stylistic variants 12RODS and Twelve Rods) was an American indie rock band from Minneapolis, Minnesota.
-The group was formed in Oxford, Ohio in 1992, later relocating to Minneapolis in 1995 where it was based until its disbandment in 2004.
+The group was formed in Oxford, Ohio in 1992, later relocating to Minneapolis in 1995 where it was based until its initial disbandment in 2004.

 Aside from a one-off reunion show in 2015, the band remained inactive until 2021, when frontman Ryan Olcott announced on Facebook that he was making a new album under the 12 Rods name.
 He released If We Stayed Alive and toured with a new line up.

 In June of 2025, Olcott posted to Instagram announcing the band had disbanded again, stating that the members were fired due to insubordination.

 History

 1992: Formation

 An early incarnation of 12 Rods was formed in Oxford, Ohio in May 1992, initiated by Talawanda High School student Ryan Olcott.
 Friends and fellow students Christopher McGuire, Matt Flynn, and Daniel Perlin were members of the band.
 At this time, the group was known as Ryan'z Bihg Hed, a name coined by Flynn in reference to Olcott's purported behavior during their rehearsals.
 The band prepared numerous songs for a performance early in the summer of 1992 at a local high school graduation party named "Field Fest 3".
 A cassette recording of this performance, titled Helikopter Hundrid Dolurz, was their first release before the group disbanded until July 1992, when Olcott was invited to join a new group formed by McGuire, Flynn, and Daniel Burton-Rose at a performance at the end of the summer.
 Olcott accepted and they name themselves 12RODS, a title Flynn discovered in a passage from a children's Bible.